data-preservation-programs/singularity/docs/cli-reference/datasource/add/jottacloud.md

    singularity datasource add jottacloud [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --jottacloud-upload-resume-limit
+      Files bigger than this can be resumed if the upload fail's.

    --jottacloud-no-versions
       Avoid server side versioning by deleting files and recreating files instead of overwriting them.